Seasons in the sunset - A seventy (+3) year old looks ahead and back

 Barbara nodded.

 Three young men were seated at the bar.
 I knew them all.
 Two Johnny Kniffen and Steve Kazmeyer had their backs to us.
 The third, Joe Sullivan, sat sideways on the stool, facing us, holding a drink.
 His one leg was propped on a foot rung and the other hung loose.
-I didn’t know him well enough to start a conversation but I acknowledged him as we passed.
-He had sad eyes, hard to look at.
+I didn’t know him well enough to start a conversation but I acknowledged him as we approached, moving toward a table.
+He had sad eyes, hard to look at, I thought.

-As we walked by I heard his low voice, “Some guys have all the luck.”
+As we went by I heard his low voice, “Some guys have all the luck.”

 I turned my head, then quickly turned it back.
 Barbara’s eyes were locked straight ahead.
 She’d heard it all before, I thought.